StevenYuysy/docs/content/getting-started/fixing-npm-permissions.md

 <iframe src="https://www.youtube.com/embed/bxvybxYFq2o" frameborder="0" allowfullscreen></iframe>

 You may receive an `EACCES` error when you try to install a package globally.
 This indicates that you do not have permission to write to the directories that npm uses to store global packages and commands.
+The reason may be OS system upgrade, such as macOS.

 You can fix this problem using one of three options: